diridari/PipeRelay/README.md

 ### SSH
 This application supports an embedded ssh connection to the remote host (using the default ssh program on your client pc).
-To do this is is necessary that it is possible to login passwordless at the remote client by using e.g an keyfile.
+For this purpose it is necessary to be able to login passwordless at the remote client by using e.g a keyfile.
-The user has to tell the application by an config file witch clients to connect.
+The user has to tell the application  which clients to connect to by an config file.
-Some Application at the remote client musts run as root.
+Some applications at the remote client must run as root.
-To avoid password leaks in config files i recommend to add the application to the "visudo" list to enable that this application does not request an sudo password.
+To avoid password leaks in config files it is recommended to add the application to the "visudo" list.
+This enables that the application does not request an sudo password.
-Alternative you can use an keypass program(in the config file).
+Alternatively, you can use an keypass program (in the config file).

-The embedded ssh connection has at it beginning a lot of overhead so the run method checks at first if the pcap Signature and read as long as there has not been the signature.
+The embedded ssh connection has lots of overhead at the beginning.
+Therefor the run method first checks the pcap signature and then reads as long as there is no signature.
-The main usage will be tcpdump, so run() will check if the next is the tcpdump signature and cut it out.
+The main usage will be tcpdump. run() will checks for the tcpdump signature and cuts it out.

     ssh(host, user, remoteExecute, *outPipe)
     or